Cris Tales: Plot

-Matias transforms into a man named Ardo, an ancient Rena scientist who wishes to resurrect his race by overwriting the world, killing all humans in the process via planetary-scale time jump., restoring the memories of the Witnesses to recruit their aid in opposing Crisbell.
+Matias then transforms into a man named Ardo, an ancient Rena scientist who wishes to resurrect his race by overwriting the world, killing all humans in the process via planetary-scale time jump, restoring the memories of the Witnesses to recruit their aid in opposing Crisbell.

 With her last breath, the Empress reveals that she is actually a future version of Crisbell, who came from the world’s future to battle Ardo, as Crisbell’s grandmother once did, as part of a never-ending cycle of conflict.

 Crisbell travels to the Rena Ruins of the four kingdoms again, battling the four Witnesses: Nasar, Buki, Paulina, and JKR-721, convincing them to give her a chance to settle the conflict between humans and Renans peacefully.

-Confronting Ardo in a final battle, there are two ways for the conflict to conclude.
+Confronting Ardo in a final battle, there are two ways for the conflict to conclude:

 If Crisbell’s party is defeated, Crisbell has the option of heeding the Empress’s advice, using Ardo’s machine to go back in time and destroy the Ruins, prompting a short ending scene where Crisbell goes back in time and greets the Willhelm of the past.

 If Crisbell’s party wins, Ardo is adamant about completing his revenge, but Crisbell convinces Ardo to seek out a peaceful solution, by bringing the ancient Rena civilization far enough into the future to split the timeline, allowing both worlds to exist at the same time.
 This succeeds, at the cost of Crisbell sacrificing herself to complete the jump.

 Ardo and the Witnesses depart for the Rena world of the future, while JKR-721 and Paulina elect to stay in the human world.
 If all of the side quests were completed and the futures of St. Clarity, Neva Tulira and Cinder were improved, there is an extended ending sequence that that shows the fates of Crisbell’s party.
 Cristopher goes on a date with Rysa in Neva Tulira, Volcano and Galley work to restore Cinder, Zas and Kari visit their father’s grave, and JKR-721 continues to roam across the world in search of new experiences.

 Ardo travels the Rena world and is surprised by the presence of an unrevealed person, possibly implied to be Crisbell.

 If the player completes the optional DLC dungeon, Adri the inventor joins the party and they battle a mysterious fifth Witness named Alexandre.
 By doing so, it alters the ending sequence so that Crisbell eventually returns to the Narim orphanage as an old woman.